 Foundational Data: The Global FinPrint project aims to create the largest and most comprehensive data-collection and analysis of the world’s populations of reef sharks and rays.
 The three-year data-collection and analysis initiative is the largest of its size and designed to provide policymakers and conservationists with fundamental data essential to building effective conservation management programs.
 Since 2014, we have been working with Sea Around Us to create an open platform for their fisheries data that significantly improves access to and better visualization of the research data.
 We are also supporting their efforts to ensure that governments and NGOs around the world use the data.

-Cutting-Edge Technology: Having helped change the way the world communicates more than 40 years ago with the creation of Microsoft, Paul Allen continues to apply cutting-edge technology to some of the world’s hardest problems.
+Cutting-Edge Technology: Having helped change the way the world communicates more than 40 years ago with the creation of Microsoft, we take the vision set out for us by our founder, Paul Allen, to apply cutting-edge technology to some of the world’s hardest problems.
 Illegal fishing is a key driver of the decline in ocean health and threatens global security, millions of jobs around the world, and the world’s food supply.
 Governments and enforcement agencies desperately need better access to actionable data so they can detect and intercept illegal fishing vessels.
-Vulcan is committing its resources and expertise in technology, aerospace, biodiversity, and maritime security to deliver an unprecedented level of analysis and deliver data that will help improve enforcement in the fight against illegal fishing
+Our web-based alerting platform, Skylight, brings together data from sea and space to offer a near-real-time view of potential illegal fishing activity, helping governments and maritime enforcement to protect their fisheries and local economies.

 Innovative Approaches: We are supporting a human-assisted evolution of coral reef research program at the Hawaii Institute Marine Biology and The Australian Institute of Marine Science and its Sea Simulator.
 The program identifies naturally resilient coral species and then replants them in the field to advance the regeneration of declining coral reefs.